 36% of foreign-born householders are from Latin America (including the Caribbean), 30% are from Asia, and 22% are from Europe.
 Almost two thirds of foreign-born heads of households have been in the country for more than 20 years.

-Foreign-born households are more likely to be a married couple or other family unit than are native-born households.
-Half (51%) of foreign-born households are married couple households, which is slightly higher than 46% of native-born households that are married couples.
-72% of foreign-born households are family households while only 61% of native-born households are family households.
+Foreign-born households are more likely to live in a family unit than are native-born households.
+Half (51%) of foreign-born households are married couple households, compared to 46% for native-born married couples.
+72% of foreign-born households are family households compared to 61% for native-born households.

-Net international immigration hit a recent high of 90,200 individuals in from July 2023 to June 2024 according to Population Estimates released by the U.S. Census Bureau in 2024.
+Net international immigration recently peaked at 90,200 individuals from July 2023 to June 2024, according to the U.S. Census Bureau estimates released in 2024.
 The recent increase in immigration marks the highest level of immigration to Massachusetts since at least 1990.
-Through the 2010s (2011-2019) annual immigration averaged 39,000 individuals per year.
-During the first Trump administration and the pandemic, immigration declined sharply to a low of 16,477 in 2021.
-Since 2021 immigration steadily increased until the middle of 2024.
-Due to rapid changes in federal immigration policy, it is very likely that the number of international immigrant and households will drop significantly in 2025.
+Between 2011 and 2019, annual immigration averaged 39,000 individuals per year.
+During the first Trump administration and the pandemic, immigration declined sharply, with a low of 16,477 in 2021.
+Since then immigration has steadily increased through mid-2024.
+Due to rapid changes in federal immigration policy, it is very likely that the number of international immigrant households will drop significantly in 2025.

 Help Us Improve Mass.gov with your feedback